top of page

 Hoshin

-HOSHIN is a method that helps align an organization’s activities and functions with its strategic goals through a clear plan with specific objectives, actions, timelines, responsibilities, and measures.
-It starts as a top-down approach during the lean transformation process.
-After defining the main goals, it becomes a collaborative effort involving top-down, bottom-up, and horizontal communication, encouraging dialogue between senior managers and project teams about the resources and time required to achieve the targets.
+HOSHIN is a method aimed at aligning an organization's activities functions with its strategic goals through a comprehensive plan that outlines specific objectives, actions, timelines, responsibilities and metrics.
+It begins with a top-down approach where primary goals are set, later into a collaborative effort that includes top-down, bottom-up, and horizontal communication.
+This process encourages dialogue between senior managers and project teams about the resources and time required to achieve the targets.

-The discussion revolves around GEMBA, a management practice focused on understanding the current situation through direct observation and inquiries at the place where value is created, and NEMAWASHI, a process of gaining acceptance and preapproval for a proposal by first reviewing the idea and then the plan with management and stakeholders to gather input, anticipate resistance, and align the proposed change with other organizational perspectives and priorities.
+The discussion focuses on GEMBA, a management approach that prioritizes understanding the current situation through direct observation and inquiries at the value creation site, and NEMAWASHI, a process aimed at securing acceptance and preapproval for proposals by initially engaging management and stakeholders to address objections and align changes with organizational goals.

 Mostly managements struggle to introduce the complex planning systems on strategy deployment: